Chase Edmonds Player Prop Bets for NFL Week 18 | Arizona vs. Seattle 1/9/2022

 Recent Performances

-- In last week's matchup with the Cowboys, Edmonds racked up 53 yards on 18 carries.
+- In last week's matchup with the Cowboys, Edmonds picked up 53 yards on 18 carries.

-- Edmonds has 162 rushing yards (54.0 ypg) on 40 carries with one touchdown over his last three outings.
+- Over his last three outings, Edmonds has 162 rushing yards (54.0 per game) on 40 carries with one touchdown.

 Edmonds' Arizona Teammates